- Article (1) Definitions

 2. Termination of the consequences involving lack of legal capacity and deprivation of rights.

-Article (14) Invocation of Restitution
+Article (14) Invocation of Rehabilitation

-Restitution may not be invoked against third parties with regard to the rights that accrue to them based on the conviction judgment, and in particular with regard to refund of amounts and compensation.
+Rehabilitation may not be invoked against third parties with regard to the rights that accrue to them based on the conviction judgment, and in particular with regard to refund of amounts and compensation.

-Article (15) Prior Convictions not Requiring Restitution
+Article )15( Prior Convictions not Requiring Rehabilitation

 1. Offenses for which the relevant laws stipulate that they are not considered as criminal convictions;